Storytelling: The Original Social Media

 This curriculum is of particular relevance in our conflict-heavy global community and applicable to every subject and discipline.
 Whether a student is adapting to the emotional complexities of college life or navigating the daunting mountain of employment, they are in desperate need of an expanded tool set to process their conflicted worlds in healthy, productive ways.
 The impact of conflict and struggle is not relegated to particular social classes, geographic locations or specific school subjects—the affluent and poor, the western and non-western, the sciences and humanities are all slowed by our increasingly conflicted world.
 This forced consumption is entering the minds of our students without a processing vocabulary thus creating huge obstacles in their ability to learn, grow and contribute.
 As future generations are provided with tools and vocabulary for storytelling they are fueled to discover, define and share their identities.
 Multiple defined identities create strong families, communities and countries.

-As new generations transition from knowledge-based communities to self-reflective, action-based communities the conviction that every human being, no matter how submerged in conflict, is capable of looking critically at their world in a dialogical encounter with others, and that provided with the proper tools for such encounter they can gradually perceive their personal and social reality and deal critically with it.
+New generations are transitioning from knowledge-based communities to self-reflective, competency-based communities, recognizing that every human being, no matter how submerged in conflict, is capable of looking critically at their world.
+They need the proper tools and structure to perceive their personal and social reality to deal with conflict in a healthy, productive way.
 When oppressed individuals participate in this sort of educational experience they come to a new awareness of self, a new sense of dignity; they are stirred by new hope.